Yarroudh/Optim3D/README.md

 ### Building from source

 If you want to build the solution from source, you should follow the steps in [INSTALL.md]().
-The commands can be used as decribed for the Binary package.

 ## Results

 The results of each command are saved in the <code>output</code> folder, which will look like this after executing all the commands: